MacLemon/CongressChecklist/README.md

 ## Things to pack

 ### Decoration
-- Bring ridiculous amounts of LED strips so we can illuminate ALL the things
+- Bring ridiculous amounts of LED strips and other photon emitting devices so we can illuminate ALL the things.

+This applies to the Congress Center as well as your hotel windows.

 ### Documents
 - Train/plane tickets (including verification documents for self-printed DB tickets, like your credit card or Personalausweis)
-- Congress tickets (printed or digital. iOS passbook, PDF)
+- Congress tickets (printed or digital. iOS passbook/wallet, PDF)
 - Passport or other kind of photo ID (Personalausweis)
 - Driver's license (even an international one)
 - Hotel booking